othiym23/packard/CONTRIBUTING.md

   disinclined to use anything that binds to it.
 I've tried to integrate it in such a way that it will Just Work if it's on your path on Windows, and you should be able to get away with any version of eyeD3 0.6 or higher.
+- The AAC tests require AtomicParsley, a tool written in C++ for inspecting and setting metadata in QuickTime files, to be on your path.
+There are even fewer tools for editing QT container atoms than robust ID3v2.4 editing tools, so this is what you'll need.
+I think it builds and runs on Windows without issue, so same deal as for `eyeD3` -- put it in your `PATH` and it should just work on Windows.